AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/approval-process-in-workfront.md

 You can create an approval process and attach it to an object to make sure that designated users review certain changes before the object progresses.

-This is available for the following types of objects in  `Adobe Workfront`:
+This is available for the following types of objects in&nbsp;Adobe Workfront:

 * Work item (project, task or issue, template, template task)
 * Document